milesj/boost/docs/plugin.md

 ### Plugins

-We keep talking about plugins, but what exactly is a plugin?
+For both project owners and plugin authors, we keep talking about plugins, but what exactly is a plugin?
 In the context of this system, a plugin is either a plain object, or class instance that extends `Plugin`, with both abiding a defined contract (the `validate` option).
 A plugin must also have a unique `name` property, which is typically the NPM package name.

 Using our renderer example above, our plain object would look like the following.